Teelizzy/My-data-analysis-documentation/README.md

 The primary sources data is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other reprository site.

 ### Tools used
+- Microsofy excel
-Microsofy excel for data analysis, data processing,
+  1. for data cleaning
+  2. data processing
+  3. statistical analysis
+  4. data virtualization